 The next step to maximizing the ROI (return on investment) of your website is to measure and analyze its key performance indicators, or, KPIs.
 Depending on your industry and business type, there are certain performance metrics that will have a greater impact on your success than others.
 So what are KPIs, and how do you know which ones to focus on for your business?

 Key Performance Indicators

 Key performance indicators are a type of metric used to evaluate the factors that significantly impact a business’s bottom line.
 They differ by industry and organization, and can be used to assess many aspects of a business.
-Moz has a great selection of website performance tools, and Hubspot offers a variety of tools to determine how your website is functioning as well.
-Here is a list of other great website performance tools.
+Hubspot offers a variety of tools to determine how your website is functioning as well.
+Here is a list of some great website performance tools.

 When it comes to measuring website performance, there are several KPI metrics that can be used.
 With so much data available, it can be overwhelming to know which KPIs to focus on.
 By closely monitoring the following key performance metrics, you can determine which areas of your website are doing well, vs. those areas which may need some improvement.

 One of the most important things to measure on your website is your audience reach and impact.
 You can do this by tracking your visitors, which is typically done using Google Analytics or some other analytics tool.
 You’ll need to find a way to track the number of visits (Google Analytics refers to these as “sessions”), and unique visitors (Google Analytics calls these “users”), as well as to determine the number of new vs. returning visitors your website receives each day.

 By measuring users and sessions and comparing your numbers periodically (monthly, quarterly, annually), you can determine if your audience is growing, and if so, how quickly (or slowly).
 It’s crucial to have a mix of new and returning users, though the exact percentages vary by industry, goals, and more.
 Returning users are a positive sign, since they indicate that people are thinking about your brand, and may be thinking about making a purchase.